Skip to contents

 #> var1

-Hence for these data sets the estimated ESS of the intercept has a value of ~ 150, yielding an inefficiency factor of ~ 130.
+Hence for these data sets the estimated ESS of the intercept has a value of at most 30, yielding an estimated IF of at most 146.

 To illustrate the effect of complete separation on the estimates, we generate N=500N = 500 observations where half of them are successes and the other half are failures.
 We add a binary predictor xx where for x=1x = 1 we observe only successes and for x=0x = 0 only failures.